-The following symptoms may indicate that knee arthroplasty (replacement) is needed and may be resolved by having a knee replacement (list is not exhaustive).
+The following symptoms may indicate that knee arthroplasty (replacement) is needed and may be resolved by having a knee replacement (the list is not exhaustive).

-- Stiffness/tightness of the knee that limits range of motion or mobility
+Stiffness/tightness of the knee that limits the range of motion or mobility

-- Limits the ability to walk up or down stairs, or even rising from a seated position
+Limits the ability to walk up or down stairs, or even rise from a seated position

 Indications for knee arthroplasty (replacement)

-Total knee arthroplasty (TKA, or total knee replacement) is typically performed on people between 50-80 years old, but can occur for younger people as well.
-A number of less invasive interventions are tried before considering knee replacement surgery.
+Total knee arthroplasty (TKA, or total knee replacement) is typically performed on people between 50-80 years old but can occur for younger people as well.
+Several less invasive interventions are tried before considering knee replacement surgery.
 The primary care provider may offer medications, knee injections, recommend exercises, activity modification, weight loss, or use of a walking aid.

-The decision to undergo the total knee replacement is a quality of life choice.
+The decision to undergo total knee replacement is a quality-of-life choice.
 People typically consider having surgery when they find themselves avoiding activities like walking, shopping, or reasonable recreational pastimes because of knee pain.

 This surgery is usually performed on middle-aged and older adults after other treatments have failed to help.
 A knee replacement may be needed because of:

-- Osteonecrosis (avascular necrosis) - when there isn't enough blood supplied to the knee joint and associated structures
+Osteonecrosis (avascular necrosis) - when there isn't enough blood supply to the knee joint and associated structures

 Because all surgeries have risks, and prostheses can fail as time goes by, the surgeon may recommend delaying a knee replacement until more severe symptoms are present.